Anna-Sofia/Picture-Searcher/README.md

 ## 4. How to use the app

 1. Enter search terms by typing text on the search bar.
-You can type for example 'fly' or specify search by typing 'fly+insect'.
+You can type for example 'fly' or specify the search by typing 'fly+insect'.
 2. Hit enter